MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Demos/M01-empower-workforce-copilot-executives/4-create-speech.md

 As the CFO at Fabrikam, Inc., an IT services firm located in Minneapolis, MN, you're meeting next week with the company's major shareholders to provide a presentation on the company's 2023 year-end financial performance.
 Your VP of Accounting provided you with a summary of the company's Income Statement.

 You plan to use Copilot to write your speech based on the financial results outlined in the Income Statement.
-This exercise walks you through a series of prompts that you can use to have Copilot in Word generate your speech and then update it based on your suggested changes.
+This exercise walks you through a series of prompts that you can use to have Microsoft 365 Copilot in Word generate your speech and then update it based on your suggested changes.

 To reference the file in Copilot, this exercise locates the file from the MRU file list.

-Perform the following steps to generate your speech using Copilot in Word:
+Perform the following steps to generate your speech using Microsoft 365 Copilot in Word:

 1. Select the following link to download a copy of [Fabrikam's 2023 Income Statement](https://go.microsoft.com/fwlink/?linkid=2268823).
 2. Once the download is complete, open **File Explorer** and move the file from your **Downloads** folder to a folder in your OneDrive account.